Filtrer par :

 The first year of study provides a general introduction to fundamental physics, particularly in statistical physics, quantum mechanics, and relativity.

 Since September 2012, most courses are taught in English.

 In the second year of study, students can specialize in an area of their choice.
-The research internship, which takes place at the beginning of the second semester, is often the opportunity for students to complete their first scientific publication.
+The research internship, which takes place at the end of the second semester, is often the opportunity for students to complete their first scientific publication.

 The second year includes four separate tracks: